Kav-K/GPTDiscord/README.md

 # People with the roles in GPT_ROLES can use commands like /gpt ask or /gpt converse
 GPT_ROLES="openai,gpt"
 WELCOME_MESSAGE="Hi There!
 Welcome to our Discord server.
 We hope you'll enjoy our server and we look forward to engaging with you!" # This is a fallback message if gpt3 fails to generate a welcome message.
+# This is the channel that auto-moderation alerts will be sent to
+MODERATIONS_ALERT_CHANNEL="977697652147892304"
 ```

 **Permissions**